 Typically, IES bids against a larger national competitor like EMCOR or one of the larger private participants such as Rosendin or Fisk on national projects or large regional projects, such as an airport.
 In addition to publicly traded peers, IES competes against private regional participants that range from \$40 million to over \$300 million in revenues, as well as smaller local competitors that can range anywhere from \$2 million to \$30 million in revenues.
-There are 10 electrical contractors with revenues between \$200 million and \$600 million based on 2002 revenue per ENR's "Top 600 Specialty Contractors" report.
+There are 10 electrical contractors with revenues between \$200 million and \$600 million based on ENR's 2002 "Top 600 Specialty Contractors" report.
 IES competes against many of these companies.
 However, it is only occasionally and in selected markets.
-There are another 100 or so companies in the \$40 million to \$200 million range, and of those companies.
-TES competes against approximately 40 in lecal and and of those companies, IES competes against approximately 40 in local and regional markets as well as in certain segments, such as utilities or multifamily residential.
+There are another 100 or so companies in the \$40 million to \$200 million range, and of those companies, IES competes against approximately 40 in local and regional markets as well as in certain segments, such as utilities or multifamily residential.